Welcome to UIC

 History and Overview

-The University of Illinois at Chicago is the largest institution of higher education in the Chicago area with over 27,000 undergraduate, graduate, and professional students.
-Through its 15 colleges and professional schools, UIC offers 85 undergraduate, 98 master’s, and 65 doctoral programs in architecture, art, applied health sciences, business administration, dentistry, education, engineering, humanities, mathematics, medicine, movement sciences, nursing, performing arts, pharmacy, public administration, public health, sciences, social sciences, social work, and urban planning.
+The University of Illinois at Chicago is the largest institution of higher education in the Chicago area with 30,000 undergraduate, graduate, and professional students.
+Through its 15 colleges and professional schools, UIC offers 83 undergraduate, 93 master’s, and 64 doctoral programs in architecture, art, applied health sciences, business administration, dentistry, education, engineering, humanities, mathematics, medicine, movement sciences, nursing, performing arts, pharmacy, public administration, public health, sciences, social sciences, social work, and urban planning.
 The university’s programs are enhanced by a variety of research centers and institutes that cover areas such as community improvement, developmental disabilities, energy, gerontology, robotics, urban economic development, and urban transportation.
 UIC consistently ranks among the top 50 out of more than 637 national universities in federal research funding.

 In 1946, an undergraduate division of the University of Illinois was established at Navy Pier.
 This facility, renamed the University of Illinois at Chicago Circle, moved to its present location in 1965, when it opened its doors as a four-year university.
 By 1982, it had grown to include eight academic colleges offering degree programs at both the undergraduate and graduate levels.

-To learn about UIC's leadership and role as one of three campuses of the University of Illinois, please consult the following web pages: Chancellor and Leadership http://www.uic.edu/about/leadership and the University of Illinois website http://www.uillinois.edu.
+To learn about UIC's leadership and role as one of three campuses of the University of Illinois, please consult the following web pages: Chancellor and Leadership and the University of Illinois website.